DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

   * latest: for the latest mined block
   * pending: for the pending state/transactions

-### 1.3.
-Unavailable information
+### 1.3.3 Unavailable vs Does not exist
- When the term unavailable is used it covers not abviable due to syncing not abviable due to not being in historical data structures other situation?
+Unavailable can be used to describe many situations where the client does not have the requested information.
+An example of information being unavailable on the client is when the client is syncing to the network.
+When information does not exist it means that the requested information does not exist at all on the network.
-## 1.3.2 Input Parameters
+## 1.3.4 Input Parameters
  Input parameters for functions will be denoted by using the inline code feature of markdown and will look like `this`
 ## 1.4 References
 * [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification)